 - Implement a code signing solution that requires the publisher requesting a certificate to provide information about their identity.

 Give your organization that extra security boost — and save you from exposure — by taking the steps to implement code signing correctly.
-Let’s schedule a meeting to walk through how to help maintain your organization’s day-to-day security health and longevity.
+Let’s schedule a meeting to walk through how to help maintain your organization’s day-to-day security health and longevity, or request a demo.